Takumi21-Sora/MDtxt-Addup/README.md

 1. Clone this repository or download the source code
 2. Ensure you have Python installed on your system
 3. Run the script using Python:

+## Note

+This program was created for personal use to consolidate Markdown-formatted novel chapters.
+Feel free to modify and adapt it to suit your specific needs.